 The Commissioner does not have a vehicle lease with the South Australian Government Financing Authority (SAFA).
 The previous Commissioner was employed from July to September 2021 and had 1 motor vehicle lease with SAFA.
 Motor vehicle lease is non-cancellable, with rental payments monthly in arrears.
-Motor vehicle lease terms can range from 3 years (60,000km) up to 5 years (100,000km).
+Motor vehicle lease terms can range from 3 years (60 000km) up to 5 years (100 000km).
 No contingent rental provisions exist within the lease agreement and no options exist to renew the lease at the end of their term.

-The lease liabilities related to the right-of-use vehicles and the maturity analysis of its lease liabilities are disclosed in note 7.2.
 Depreciation expenses related to the leases is disclosed in note 5.1.